Obtaining General Ledger Files

-If the “Amount” and “# of Records” columns are correct, click Next and go to Finish.
+If the “Amount” and “# of Records” columns are correct, click Next and Finish.

 The Invalid Rows section will list all rows that will not be imported into Bank Reconciliation.
 The software will automatically mark header rows, footer rows, summation lines, and blank lines as invalid.
 For each row that is invalid, a check mark will be placed in the appropriate column indicating why the row was invalid.
 In the screenshot below, there were several footer and summary rows which were automatically scrubbed out, as well as several blank rows.

 Once you have verified the importable information is accurate, click Next.
 If you wish to Cancel the import process and try again, simply hit Cancel.